Most Overlooked Bookbinding Tools, Part 1

 First of all, as an upcycled book artist, most of the paper I work with is cheap and easy to come by.
 Nothing to mess up.

-Secondly, tools that precisely measure, trim, fold and stitch are necessary, yes, but not at all sufficient for someone who upcycles found paper.
+Secondly, tools that precisely measure, trim, fold and stitch are necessary, yes, but not sufficient for someone who upcycles found paper.

 In upcycling, you need tools that transform common paper into something spectacular!
 You need tools that don't just process your materials, but elevate them.